williamhaley/parkridgelaw.com/README.md

 Create an `AWS_ACCESS_KEY_ID` with the access key for the user you just created.
 Do the same for `AWS_SECRET_ACCESS_KEY`.

 Create environment variables also for `MAIL_DAEMON_SENDER` and `MAIL_DAEMON_RECIPIENT`.
 The former is the address used for the reply-to, the latter is the recipient of the email.
+In my case, I use the same address for both.
+That address will forward to the "real" recipient address.